Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew McCutchen and the Pittsburgh Pirates will take the field at PNC Park against the Cincinnati Reds and Jonathan India on Saturday.
+Andrew McCutchen and the Pittsburgh Pirates will try to beat Hunter Greene, the Cincinnati Reds' starter, on Sunday at 1:35 PM ET.

-The Pirates are the favorite in this one, at -150, while the underdog Reds have +125 odds to upset.
-The total for the game has been listed at 9 runs.
+The Pirates are -115 moneyline favorites for this matchup against the Reds (-105).
+An 8.5-run over/under has been set for this game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.